aleksdotbar/nuxt-vercel-analytics/README.md

 ## Quick Setup

-1. Add `@nuxtjs/verce-analytics` dependency to your project
+1. Add `nuxt-vercel-analytics` dependency to your project

 ```bash
 # Using pnpm